 - Cognitive Behavioral Therapy

 In addition to the above services, we offer services in the form of Dialectical Behavioral Therapy, Eye Movement and Desensitization and Reprocessing (EMDR), and Trauma Therapy.
 Treatment of synthetic vs natural opioids in the New England area provides thorough care.
 We have a wonderful reputation for addiction treatment.
-All levels of care as options from detox, through treatment, to sober living.
-On-site gym and outings for bowling, paintball, and mini-golf are available to our clients as well.
+All levels of care are options from detox, through treatment, to sober living.
+Furthermore, on-site gym and outings for bowling, paintball, and mini-golf are available to our clients.

 Granite Recovery Centers

 You do not have to let addiction control your life, whether it’s synthetic vs natural opioids.
 Let us help you overcome your addiction by enrolling in one of our detox programs at Granite Recovery Centers in New Hampshire.
 Granite Recovery Centers provides medical detoxification.
 However, we can only provide service to those who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
-Please do not hesitate to call us at 855.712.7784 if you have any questions about our substance abuse and addiction treatment programs.
+Please do not hesitate to call us at if you have any questions about our substance abuse and addiction treatment programs.
 We are here to help you recover and start a new, healthier phase of your life.